-Delaware County Personal Injury Lawyers Representing Victims of Negligence
+Philadelphia And Delaware County Personal Injury Lawyers Representing Victims Of Negligence

 Injuries can occur when we least expect them.
 We are at risk when we hurry into work, drive our children to soccer practice or pick up our dry cleaning.
 Sometimes accidents are just that: accidents.
 But many times injuries are the result of another party’s carelessness or recklessness.
 A person, business or government agency has acted negligently when that person or entity has failed to exercise reasonable care toward another, resulting in injury.
 Injuries caused by negligence often lead to physical, emotional and financial hardship.